nishantrayan/nishantrayan.github.io/_posts/2018-08-30-h1b-dropbox-chennai.markdown

 Dropbox Process
 ---------------
 After you land in the foreign country the first thing you should consider doing is heading to the dropbox location you selected and submitting the documents (mentioned above).
 The best days to submit documents are tuesday,wednesday, thursday as the days closer to weekends tend to get busy with lot more applicants.
 If you are lucky you should be in and out in 10 minutes tops.
+The person at the counter will stamp your interview waiver form with the date which you can use later to collect.
 Then begins the waiting period.
 If you have chosen to pickup the passport yourself (which I prefer as I don't trust the mail courier service with something as important as my passport) you can check the status of your passport in one of the following ways
 1. Send an email to  passportstatus@ustraveldocs.com with your passport number in subject and body.
 You will received an automatice response with your passport status.
 I have usually seen one of two responses : "Delivered to Post" or "Ready for Pickup"
 2. Check the [ceac status page](https://ceac.state.gov/CEACStatTracker/Status.aspx) and plugin in your DS-160 application number to get status of the passport as popup.
 I have usually seen "Case Created" after you submit the documents, then "Administrative Processing" and finally "Issued" at which point you should check the passport status as indicated in 1) or 3)